Para tertiary butylphenol formaldehyde resin

-Para tertiary butylphenol formaldehyde resin also known as p-tert-butylphenol-formaldehyde resin (PTBP-FR) or 4-(1,1-dimethylethyl) phenol (PTBP Formaldehyde) is a phenol-formaldehyde resin found in commercial adhesives, and in particular in adhesives used to bond leather and rubber.
-It has broad usage in a large variety of industries and can be found in many household items and textile products, and in particular it is used in the manufacture of shoes.
+Para tertiary butylphenol formaldehyde resin, also known as p-tert-butylphenol-formaldehyde resin (PTBP-FR), is a thermoplastic phenol-formaldehyde resin found in commercial adhesives, particularly glues used to bond leather and rubber.
+It has broad usage in a large variety of industries and can be found in many household textile products and craft glues.
+In particular, it is used in the manufacture of shoes.

-Ingredients and manufacture
+Production

-The main ingredients of any Phenol formaldehyde resin is a phenol or substituted phenol and formaldehyde.
-The two main components of Para tertiary butylphenol formaldehyde resin are thus Para tertiary butyl phenol and formaldehyde.
+The main ingredients of any phenol-formaldehyde resin are a phenol or substituted phenol and formaldehyde.
+The two main components of p-tert-butylphenol-formaldehyde resin are thus p-tert-butylphenol and formaldehyde.
 There have been a number of patents on their production.

-Contact Dermatitis
+PTBP-FR is of resol type, formed under basic conditions using an excess of formaldehyde.
+It contains a mixture of oligomers, with repeating unit \sCH2C6H2(OH)(t\-Bu)CH2O\s predominating over \sCH2C6H2(OH)(t\-Bu)\s.
+Unlike other resols, it does not cross-link when cured, as the positions para to phenol are already occupied by tert-butyl groups.

+Allergenicity

-It is noteworthy because this resin can cause severe allergic contact dermatitis in a significant percentage of individuals who come into contact with the resin.
+PTBP-FR can cause severe allergic contact dermatitis in a significant percentage of individuals who come into contact with the resin.
+Allergic responses are primarily caused by low molecular weight derivatives of p-tert-butylphenol, including monomeric, dimeric, trimeric, and tetrameric species.
+The dimers 5,5'-di-tert-butyl-2,2'-dihydroxy-3,3'-dihydroxymethyl-dibenzyl ether and 5,5'-di-tert-butyl-2,2'-dihydroxy-3-hydroxymethyl-dibenzyl ether are especially potent, demonstrating positive patch test reactions at concentrations as low as 10 ppb.

 Most cases of dermatitis result from contact with shoes, watchbands, belts, wet suits, handbags, purses, wallets, hats, fabric glues, furniture and upholstery glues, wood glues, waterproof glues, rubber handled tools, dental bonding resins, box adhesives, disposable diapers, lip liner, and rubber athletic insoles.
+As of 2002, roughly half of all cases were attributable to occupational exposure.
 Use of PTBP-FR in manufacturing is ubiquitous across numerous industries and commercial products, but most commonly its usage in the manufacture of shoes is implicated in the majority of cases involving contact dermatitis.